sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/extra/p1_dataset_notes.md

 - number of channels: 69 (63 are EEG)
 - sampling rate: 1000 Hz
 - frequency range: [0-250 Hz]
-- the channels are the exact same as of the data of assignment 7.

 Note that in the online sessions (session 3-17), the number of EEG channels is not 63, but 31.

-The following channels are non-EEG channels (description from A7):
+The following channels are non-EEG channels:
-* ... channel (to add the last non-EEG channel)
 * The EMG channel records an electromyogram.
 This is muscle activity.
 * The GSR channel records the galvanic skin response.
 This is sweat gland activity which is indicative of stress levels and excitation.
 * The Respi channel records respiration activity.
 * The Pulse channel records the heart pulses by shining a red light on the finger and recording how much of it is reflected back.
 * The Optic channel is an optical sensor focused on a portion of the screen that flashes every time an event happens in order to detect potential interference/delay between the time point the computer issues a stimulus and the time the stimulus is actually presented on the screen to the user.

 In the `.vhdr` files there is also the resolution ( $\mu V$ steps) of each channel.
-The ``S o f t w a r e  F i l t e r s`` (line 177) is different from that of A7.
-In A7, the impedance (kOhm) per channel is provided, while in the patient data this information is replaced by `???`.

 In the `.vmrk` file marker information is found about the events.

-See `p1_dataset_structure.txt` for an overview of how the data is structured.

 ## 4. Markers
 In each `.vmrk` file the event marker information is found.
 Every stimulus has an `event_id`, which is one of the following: